Man in a white shirt standing outdoors on a walkway, trees and blurred buildings in the background.

 I was born and raised in Lucca, Italy, and moved to the United States in 2013.
 I am trained and licensed as a clinical social worker in the US, with a focus on anxiety, OCD, trauma, and complex emotional difficulties.

 My perspective is shaped by both clinical training and lived experience of struggle with mental health.
-This informs how I listen, how carefully I move, and how seriously I take distress without rushing to label or simplify it.
+This informs how I listen and how seriously I take distress without rushing to label or simplify it.

 I spent 20 years in the film industry.
 That background shaped an eclectic way of thinking and a sensitivity to narrative, metaphor, and meaning.
-I often draw on the language of stories to help people understand psychological patterns in ways that feel human and accessible.
+I often draw on the language of stories to understand psychological patterns in accessible ways.

-I tend to work best with people who feel constrained by fear, rigid expectations, or identities that no longer fit.
+I resonate with the outliers, free-spirited, creatives of all stripes.
 My approach is careful, direct, and grounded in the belief that suffering makes sense once it is understood in context.

 Outside of my clinical work, I am a husband and father.
 I value intellectual honesty, curiosity, and the willingness to revise beliefs when evidence changes.